snowyejoon/snowyejoon/README.md

 - 👋 Hi, I’m @new_coder(@snowyejoon)
-- 👀 I’m interested in codin.
+- 👀 I’m interested in coding.
 - 🌱 I’m currently learning coding.
 - 📫 How to reach me : (no...)
 <!---